If you have been trying to understand the process and legality of marriage annulment in New Jersey, then you have come to the right place!

 There are two situations when a marriage can be annulled in New Jersey:

-- Void marriage: This union should not have existed in the first place, such as when either spouse was incapacitated or mentally unwell when consenting to the union
+This union should not have existed in the first place.
+This happens in cases like when either spouse was under intoxication or mentally unwell when consenting to the union.

 0 Reply